UN launches probe into first international staff killed by unidentified strike in Rafah | Law-Order

 In a statement on Monday after Kale's death, U.N.
 Secretary General Antonio Guterres reiterated an "urgent appeal for an immediate humanitarian ceasefire and for the release of all hostages," saying the conflict in Gaza was continuing to take a heavy toll "not only on civilians, but also on humanitarian workers".
 Palestinian health authorities say Israel's ground and air campaign in Gaza since Oct.
 7 has killed more than 35,000 people and driven most of the enclave's 2.3 million people from their homes.

-His deputy spokesperson Farhan Haq said on Tuesday the U.N. has established a fact-finding panel to determine the responsibility for the attack.
+On Tuesday, the U.N.
+Secretary General's deputy spokesperson, Farhan Haq, said the U.N. had set up a fact-finding panel to determine the responsibility for the attack.
 "It's very early in the investigation, and details of the incident are still being verified with the Israeli Defence Force," he said.

-There are 71 international U.N. staff members in Gaza currently, he said.
-In its only comment on the matter yet, India's mission to the U.N. confirmed Kale's identity on Tuesday, saying it was "deeply saddened" by his loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)